browserengineering/book/book/accessibility.md

 ::: {.further}

 The accessibility tree isn't just for screen readers.
-Some users prefer touch output such as a [braille display][braille-display], instead of or in addition to speech output, for example.
+For example, some users prefer touch output such as a [braille display][braille-display] instead of or in addition to speech output.
 While the output device is quite different, the accessibility tree would still contain all the information about what content is on the page, whether it can be interacted with, its state, and so on.
-Moreover, by using the same accessibility tree for all output devices, users who use more than one *assistive technology*\index{assistive technology}
-(like a braille display and a screen reader) are sure to receive consistent information.
+Moreover, by using the same accessibility tree for all output devices, users who use more than one *assistive technology*\index{assistive technology} (like a braille display and a screen reader) are sure to receive consistent information.

 :::